Wilco: Departure from Reprise Records and Yankee Hotel Foxtrot (2001–2002)

-Down with Wilco, A Ghost Is Born, and Kicking Television: Live in Chicago
+Down with Wilco, A Ghost Is Born, and Kicking Television (2003–2005)

 While waiting for the commercial release of Yankee Hotel Foxtrot, Wilco agreed to support R.E.M. collaborator Scott McCaughey for an album release by The Minus 5.
 They scheduled a recording session for September 11, 2001, but were distraught about the 9/11 terrorist attacks that day.
 Later that day, Wilco and McCaughey agreed to "create something good in the world right now" and record some material.
 Influenced by Bill Fay's Time of the Last Persecution, The Minus 5's Down with Wilco was released in 2003.
 Keyboardist Mikael Jorgensen, who had engineered Down with Wilco, joined Wilco in 2002 as they toured in support of Yankee Hotel Foxtrot.

 In November 2003, Wilco traveled to New York City to record their fifth album.
 The album was produced by Jim O'Rourke, who mixed Foxtrot and was a member of Wilco side project Loose Fur.
 Unlike Summerteeth and Yankee Hotel Foxtrot, A Ghost Is Born featured songs that were created with Pro Tools before ever performing them live.
 The album featured the song "Less Than You Think", which included a fifteen-minute track of electronic noises and synthesizers, which Tweedy called "the track that everyone will hate".
 Tweedy justified the inclusion of the song: